clj-commons/claypoole/README.md

 ## How do I dispose of my threadpools?

+*As of Claypoole version 0.3, by default all threadpools are daemon threadpools, so they should shut down when your main thread exits.
+But it's still good practice to clean up these resources.
+Neither the OS nor the JVM will take care of them for you!*

 The JVM does not automatically garbage collect threads for you.
 Instead, when you're done with your threadpool, you should use `shutdown` to gently shut down the pool, or `shutdown!` to kill the threads forcibly.